California Fire That Killed 3 Threatens Thousands of Homes

 “It was extremely frightening and ugly,” Culleton said.
 “Everybody has PTSD and what not, so it triggered everybody and caused terror and panic.”

-More than two dozen major fires were burning around the state, some of them among the largest ever recorded in recent California history.

-The U.S. Forest Service, which had taken the unprecedented measure of closing eight national forests in Southern California earlier in the week, ordered all 18 of its forests in the state closed Wednesday for public safety.
+The U.S. Forest Service, which had taken the unprecedented measure of closing eight national forests in Southern California earlier in the week, ordered all 18 of its forests in the state closed Wednesday.

 In Southern California, fires burned in Los Angeles, San Bernardino and San Diego counties.
 People in foothill communities east of Los Angeles were warned to be ready to flee, but the region’s notorious Santa Ana winds were weaker than predicted.